pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 ### Create a replication task

-Create a task `task.yaml` to configure the incremental replication mode and replication starting point for each data source.
-The complete task configuration example is as follows:
+Edit the `task.yaml` file to configure the incremental replication mode and replication starting point for each data source.

 {{< copyable "" >}}